nl4opt/nl4opt.github.io/pages/blog.md

 The competition is tentatively from July 1st to October 15th with the submission portal opening on July 15th.
 We look forward to your participation – we encourage you to [register](https://nl4opt.github.io/participate/) and our organizers will be in touch with you shortly.

 For more information regarding the competition details, schedule, eligibility, rules, FAQs, and to get started, visit our competition website linked below!
-Follow our [social media](https://twitter.com/NL4Opt) and [GitHub discussion forum]( [Discussions · nl4opt/nl4opt-competition · GitHub](https://github.com/nl4opt/nl4opt-competition/discussions)) to keep updated.
+Follow our [social media](https://twitter.com/NL4Opt) and [GitHub discussion forum](https://github.com/nl4opt/nl4opt-competition/discussions) to keep updated.
 If you have any questions, please take a look at the FAQ section of our website.
-For any remaining questions, free to start the discussion on the [GitHub forum]([Discussions · nl4opt/nl4opt-competition · GitHub](https://github.com/nl4opt/nl4opt-competition/discussions)).
+For any remaining questions, free to start the discussion on the [GitHub forum](https://github.com/nl4opt/nl4opt-competition/discussions).

 Website: [https://nl4opt.github.io/](https://nl4opt.github.io/)